Do you need a good credit score to get a reverse mortgage?By Chandra S. on 01.08.2019

 There is a financial assessment portion of the underwriting that does assess the borrowers’ credit.
-HUD doesn’t have a minimum credit score you have to meet in order to get a reverse mortgage, but they are looking for borrowers that have overall acceptable credit.
+HUD doesn’t have a minimum credit score you have to meet to get a reverse mortgage, but they are looking for borrowers that have overall acceptable credit.

-Finally, HUD still gives most borrowers a chance to still get a reverse mortgage with a set aside for taxes and insurance with most credit profiles, but that does cut into the funds available to the borrower.
+Finally, HUD still gives most borrowers a chance to get a reverse mortgage with a set aside for taxes and insurance with most credit profiles, but that does cut into the funds available to the borrower.

 It’s not a fee; it is just an account set up with your available funds that the servicer uses to pay the tax and insurance installments as they come due.
 The money is not borrowed until you use it, and the funds do not accrue any interest until borrowed, so it’s not a bad deal if you do not need the funds for other purposes.